+Christus, der ist mein Leben, BWV 95, was first performed in September of 1723 during Bach's first cycle (Jahrgang) of cantatas in Leipzig.
 The Gospel reading for the 16th Sunday after Trinity is the story of Jesus raising from the dead the son of the widow at Nain.
 Four cantatas were written for this day.
-We have been performing all four during the first four Sundays in Lent.
 What is somewhat unusual is that all not only have a remarkably similar take on the story but that each is musically very different.
 Our cantata here, BWV 95, is from the first Jahrgang and is one of Bach's most interesting experiments in the use of chorale melodies from that year.
 Here he uses four chorales joined by recitatives and one aria.
 The progress from one chorale to the next is what is of interest here.

 One of the largest and most impressive German pieces from the 17th Century is Heinrich Schütz' “Musicalische Exequien.”
 In its first movement, perhaps the longest single movement in 17th century German music, Schütz strings together a meditation upon death by alternating biblical passages with chorale tunes.
 The associative connection between these chorales and the biblical passages makes a large and impressive patchwork, a kind of narrative of the soul's progress from life to death.
 While it is unlikely that Bach knew this work, our cantata uses a similar technique.